blazium-engine/blazium-docs/about/introduction.rst

 especially the Godot `Discord <https://discord.gg/bdcfAYM4W9>`_ community and `Forum <https://forum.godotengine.org/>`_.

-About Godot Engine
+About Blazium Engine
 ------------------

 A game engine is a complex tool and difficult to present in a few words.
-Here's a quick synopsis, which you are free to reuse if you need a quick write-up about Godot Engine:
+Here's a quick synopsis, which you are free to reuse if you need a quick write-up about Blazium Engine:

-    Godot Engine is a feature-packed, cross-platform game engine to create 2D and 3D games from a unified interface.
+    Blazium Engine is a feature-packed, cross-platform game engine to create 2D and 3D games from a unified interface.
 It provides a comprehensive set of common tools, so that users can focus on making games without having to reinvent the wheel.
 Games can be exported with one click to a number of